 Kindness Challenge Day 9: Write a Letter to Someone Who Has Made a Difference in Your Life

-This is Day 9 of the 14-Day Kindness Challenge for Nov 2012 where hundreds of participants from around the world get together in spirit to do 14 acts of kindness over 14 days.
-The challenge is now over, but you can do the tasks in your own time.
+This is Day 9 of the 14-Day Kindness Challenge where you practice kindness for 14 days.
+This challenge is now over but you can still do the tasks in your own time!
 Visit the overview page for all Kindness Challenge tasks and posts.

 5 Days Left Before Kindness Challenge Ends